BC’s Restart Plan

 - Does not include K to 12 school and before and after school programs

 - Post-secondary on-campus student housing.
-Note: Students must be partially vaccinated by September 7

 Events, businesses and services will ask to see proof of vaccination and valid government ID.
 BC residents will be able to access proof of vaccination using the B.C. vaccine card website; the secure website is now available and provides confidential access to proof of vaccination; a secure paper option is also available.